lefischerander/Hospital-System/README.md

 # Installation and Usage
 ## SQL Server Setup
 The system requires a working instance of our database running on your local machine.
-Restore the [database backup] (database1.zip) according to the official [Quickstart guide] (https://learn.microsoft.com/en-us/sql/relational-databases/backup-restore/quickstart-backup-restore-database?view=sql-server-ver16&tabs=ssms).
+Restore the [database backup](database1.zip) according to the official [Quickstart guide](https://learn.microsoft.com/en-us/sql/relational-databases/backup-restore/quickstart-backup-restore-database?view=sql-server-ver16&tabs=ssms).

 # Timeline
 ![screenshot](Timeline.png)